nocomplexity/SecurityArchitecture/06-secmodels.rst

       etc. In the end everything has a relation with information security, but you cannot cover all business aspects using an information security architecture document.
-The key is to focus and keep the scope clear or else complexity will become overwhelming.
+The key is to focus and keep the scope clear or else the complexity becomes overwhelming.
    -  What architecture or design decisions have been made and must be validated explicitly?